 A mentor or coach can act as a sounding board and challenge you with your career goals.
 A mentor or coach is also someone you can check in with regularly to keep you on track.

 Recruiters are an excellent source of opportunities, in particular specialist recruiters such as Six Degrees who have strong networks.
 Having a clear positioning statement about what you have done, and where you are heading will ensure you are all on the same page.
-Forming a trusting partnership is your ultimate goal.
+Forming a partnership with one or two consultants is your ultimate goal.